Hussain-7/ai-hype-today/README.md

 ## Next Up

-- [ ] Enable pipeline to be triggered everyday automatically and fetch all the latest artciles from the sources.
-Some how dedup or add context of already fetched articles so they are ignored.
-The first time for a source all articles should be fetched the next time it runs on cron it should fetch articles for the previous day and current day only
+- [ ] When the pipeline is triggered  it fetch all the latest artciles from the sources.
+The first time for a source all articles should be fetched the next time it runs it should fetch articles for the previous day and current day only (some prompt edits to tell this specifically)
 - [ ] Add inggest keys to be able to deploy.
 - [ ] Add remote postgress db so that we can use it on prod.
 - [ ] From admin panle we should be able to trigger pipeline for a soruce to fetch all from source or fetch for specific ranges and add.